holmesjoli/tableausdkExtension/README.md

 ### tableausdkExtension

-The tableausdkExtension package functions were developed based on code presented at the Tableau 2018 conference.
-Code from the session can be found [here](https://www.dropbox.com/sh/lztdogubf20498e/AADJJpb_KO4g2m_CF1-SSc_Sa/TC18%20-%20Developer%20Track/Leveraging%20the%20Extract%20API%20to%20build%20sophisticated%20data%20models?dl=0&subfolder_nav_tracking=1).
-A video of the session can be found [here](https://www.youtube.com/watch?v=kk01bWEALXs&feature=youtu.be).
-A PDF of the powerpoint slides from the session can be found [here](https://tc18.tableau.com/sites/default/files/session/assets/18BI-081_Leveraging%20the%20Extract%20API%20to%20build%20sophisticated%20data%20models.pdf).
+The tableausdkExtension package functions were developed based on code presented at the Tableau 2018 conference^[Named sample_2.py in the tableausdkExtension folder].

+* Code from the session can be found [here](https://www.dropbox.com/sh/lztdogubf20498e/AADJJpb_KO4g2m_CF1-SSc_Sa/TC18%20-%20Developer%20Track/Leveraging%20the%20Extract%20API%20to%20build%20sophisticated%20data%20models?dl=0&subfolder_nav_tracking=1).
+* A video of the session can be found [here](https://www.youtube.com/watch?v=kk01bWEALXs&feature=youtu.be).
+* A PDF of the powerpoint slides from the session can be found [here](https://tc18.tableau.com/sites/default/files/session/assets/18BI-081_Leveraging%20the%20Extract%20API%20to%20build%20sophisticated%20data%20models.pdf).